/ For renderers & plasterers · 9-minute read

 Why it gets shortlisted

-- 03 One page per finish.
+- 01 One page per finish.
 Acrylic render, cement render, sand-finish, polished plaster, texture coat.
-Each ranks for the finish term.
+Each one ranks for the finish term.

-- 04 One page per suburb.
-20–30 ranking pages, each with local context, real streets, recent jobs.
+- 02 One page per suburb.
+25 ranking pages, each one with local context, real streets, recent jobs.
 Each one shows up in the Map Pack.

-- 07 Portfolio that sells.
-Drone-shot before/after pairs, finish + suburb tagged.
-Architects shortlist on photos before they ever call.
+- 04 Portfolio that sells.
+Drone-shot before/after pairs, tagged by finish and suburb.
+Architects shortlist on the photos before they ever call.

 / The framework